 Does Beyoncé really wake up that flawless?
 Probably.
 For those of us who don’t, looking polished is, thankfully, a learnable skill.
 Whatever your style and budget, with time and practice, you can look put together all the time with these dressing habits.

-a) Groom your brows: Whether you thread, pluck or wax ’em, keeping these babies groomed is one of the simplest and most impactful things you can do to look polished.
+a) Groom your brows!!!!
+Whether you thread, pluck or wax ’em, keeping these babies groomed is one of the simplest and most impactful things you can do to look polished.
 Check out Bobbi Brown’s Tutorial to achieve the best brows for your face.
-Once a day, do a quick check in the mirror and take care of any stray hairs on brows and elsewhere.
+Once a day, do a quick check in the mirror and take care of stray hairs.

 b) Keep nails neat: If you like nail art, Jamberry Nails carries nail decals/wraps that they guarantee to last longer than your average manicure.
 A few other tips for neat-looking nails: